-Of the 30 locations reporting for 2015, four reported land areas on or adjacent to their property which had high biodiversity value, sensitive habitats or were protected.
-These areas are: river frontage in Hanau, Germany; native forest in São João del Rei, Brazil; river frontage and setback areas in Nazareno, Brazil; and wetlands in Ohio, United States.
+Of the 29 locations reporting for 2016, there were three reported land areas on or adjacent to AMG's properties which had high biodiversity value, sensitive habitats or were protected.
+These areas are: native forest in São João del Rei, Brazil; river frontage and setback areas in Nazareno, Brazil; and wetlands in Ohio, United States.
 AMG remains very aware of the need to be responsible stewards of these important areas.